ChiriVulpes/chirivulpes.github.io/site/collections/blog/2022-03-03-witch-queen-review.md

 The campaign is also extremely long, compared to prior campaigns, and didn't even pad itself out with a bunch of random grindy stuff in the middle as previous campaigns have done, or with a bunch of post-campaign content to unlock everything.
 They focused solely on the story with a series of what felt like mini-nightfall strikes.
 It was wonderful.

+##### Parasitic Pilgrimage — 9/10
+This is a really fun and silly exotic quest that I don't want to spoil anything about.
+It's a one-time thing.
+Enjoy it!

 ##### PsiOps Battleground: EDZ — 8/10
 The perfect strike.
 Every encounter is fun, lots of enemies, not too many guardians, a huge boss arena with multiple phases.
 It's also really, really pretty.
 I hope to see this enter the strike playlist next year.